Forester93/first-week-assignment/README.md

-# first-week-assignment
+# Horiseon Social Solution Services

-# first commit:
+# First Commit:

-• added README.md file
+• Added README.md file

-# second commit:
+# Second Commit:

-• added the source code from the assignment
+• Added the source code from the assignment

 # Third Commit:

-•div element containing navigation bar changed to a navbar element and updated the associated CSS tags
+• div element containing navigation bar changed to a navbar element and updated the associated CSS tags
 • Search Engine Optimisation in-page link was not functioning.
 Element was classified under class instead of id.

 # Fourth Commit: